R&D tax relief, since its introduction in April 2000, is arguably the most generous set of tax rules currently on the UK statute book

 R&D begins when work to resolve the scientific or technological uncertainty starts, and ends when that uncertainty is resolved (or work to resolve it ceases).
 R&D ends when knowledge is codified in a form usable by a competent professional working in the field, or when a prototype or pilot plant with all the functional characteristics of the final process, material, device, product or service is produced.

 R&D spend on a product which is specifically produced for and funded by a customer or government grant might not qualify under the SME R&D scheme, but it might qualify under the RDEC scheme.
-This is less generous than the SME scheme, but still worth claiming.
+This is less generous than the SME scheme, but often still worth claiming.
+Since the change in R&D rules and corporation tax rates in April 2023, even if eligible to claim under the SME scheme, depending upon your circumstances, it is worth checking to make sure the RDEC scheme would not give a better outcome.

 As well as maximising their overall claim for this R&D tax relief, companies may need to plan activities in advance and amend their remuneration policy, to maximize and bring forward their overall claim.

-R&D tax relief is claimed in the company tax return (form CT600).
+R&D tax relief is claimed in the company tax return (form CT600), after, if required, making an advance notification submission and/or providing the additional information submission.
 Clients who are fearful that the R&D claim within their company is high risk and hence the tax return may be investigated by HM Revenue & Customs, through a corporation tax enquiry, may wish to consider taking out our tax investigation insurance.

 We would like to commend all the fantastic companies that it works with on a daily basis for all of their support and help, that enables it to deliver its complex range of services.
 Alex would like to give special thanks to Whitings, who is the company’s longest standing service providers, having worked with us for the last 60+ years.
 Their accountancy service and advice have kept us in good stead for a long period and allowed us to continue to reinvest and grow our business on sound accountancy advice.
 Long may our relationship reign.